Papa John's: 1984–2009

-The Papa John's restaurant was founded in 1984 when "Papa" John Schnatter installed an oven inside a broom closet in the back of his father's tavern, Mick's Lounge, in Jeffersonville, Indiana.
-He sold his 1971 Camaro Z28 to purchase US$1,600 worth of used pizza equipment and began selling pizzas to the tavern's customers out of the converted closet.
-His pizzas proved sufficiently popular that a year later he moved into an adjoining space.
-Dipping sauce specifically for pizza was invented by Papa John's Pizza that same year, and has since become popular when eating pizza, especially the crust.
+Papa John's restaurant was founded in 1984 when "Papa" John Schnatter installed an oven inside a broom closet in the back of his father's tavern, Mick's Lounge, in Jeffersonville, Indiana.
+He sold his 1971 Camaro Z28 to buy US$1,600 worth of used pizza equipment and began selling pizzas to the tavern's customers out of the converted closet.
+A year later, he moved into an adjoining space.
+Papa John's also introduced a dipping sauce for pizza that year.

 The company went public in 1993 following an initial public offering, becoming listed on the NASDAQ under the symbol PZZA.
 A year later it had 500 stores, and by 1997 it had opened 1,500 stores.
 In 2009, Schnatter bought the Camaro back after offering a reward of $250,000 for the car.